dneey/teamwork-clone-mobile/README.md

-# Teamwork UI clone
+# Teamwork UI clone - Mobile

-This is an attempt to rebuild the amazing UI of [teamwork.com](https://teamwork.com).
+This is an attempt to rebuild the amazing UI of [teamwork.com](https://teamwork.com) for mobile.
-NB: This is a work in progress and only currently renders properly on mobile:D

 ## Link